AAinemukama/Human-Resouce-Data-Analysis-Portfolio-Project/README.md

 ```

 #### Grouping Employees by Age
 ##### This section describes two methods for grouping employees into different age categories and analyzing the distribution.
+These methods provide insights into the age distribution of current employees, helping to understand the demographic composition of the workforce.

 ###### Method A: Using a subquery
 ```sql